How to Earn Passive Income in India in 2026: Best Sources, Zero Investment Options and Tax Guide

 - People with an active social media presence

-6. Commission-Based Passive Income:
+8. Commission-Based Passive Income

 Looking for zero-investment passive income?
-Commission-based income might be the best option, where you can earn by referring or selling a platform’s services and receive commissions in return.
+Commission-based income might be the best option, where you can earn by referring to or selling a platform’s services and receive commissions in return.

 In simple words, you register on a platform and earn commissions by referring their services to your network.
 There are a number of such platforms available online.
 For instance, partner programs like the InvestKraft Partner Program allow individuals to register and earn commissions by referring financial services like loans, insurance, and investments within their network.